tarunprabhu/clang-plugin-examples/Readme.md

 obsoleted.
 In all cases, refer to the official clang documentation for the latest information.

+These plugins were written as I was exploring how to best use the framework that clang provides.
+As I continued to write them, I became more familiar with clang's internals and the API.
+As a result, there is some variation in the way the plugins are engineered.
+At some point, I may either normalize all of them to conform to some standard.
+For the moment, I recommend at least taking a look at the source code of several of the plugins to see if there is a "better" way to do what you want (for instance, avoiding the use of a global singleton to pass information between pragma handlers, AST visitors and LLVM passes).

 # Requirements

 This has only been tested with Clang/LLVM 13.0.
 At the time of writing,